usnistgov/800-63-3/sp800-63a/sec4_ial.md

 		<li><a name="4.2-r4"></a>The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, or attribute assertions, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
 CSPs SHALL NOT make consent with these additional purposes a condition of the service.</li>
 		<li><a name="4.2-r5"></a>The CSP SHALL provide mechanisms for redress of applicant complaints or problems arising from the identity proofing.
 These mechanisms SHALL be easy for applicants to find and use.
 The CSP SHALL assess the mechanisms for their efficacy in achieving resolution of complaints or problems.</li>
 		<li><a name="4.2-r6"></a>The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
 The *practice statement* SHALL include control information detailing how the CSP handles proofing errors that result in an applicant not being successfully enrolled.
 For example, the number of retries allowed, proofing alternatives (e.g., in-person if remote fails), or fraud counter-measures when anomolies are detected.</li>
-		<li><a name="4.2-r7"></a>The CSP SHALL maintain a record, to include audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
+		<li><a name="4.2-r7"></a>The CSP SHALL maintain a record, including audit logs, of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
 The CSP SHALL conduct a risk management process, including asessements of privacy and security risks to determine:</li>
 			<ol type="a" start="a">
 				<li>Any steps that it will take to verify the identity of the applicant beyond any mandatory requirements specified herein;</li>
 				<li>The PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing (Note: Specific federal requirements may apply.); and</li>